carpentries/instructor-training/_extras/guide.md

 -  If teaching in person:
     - Confirm with your host that breakout rooms are available or make an alternate plan
     - Create a plan for printing handouts & determine who will bring sticky notes
-    - Make sure you're prepared for the audiovisual setup in your room with the correct dongles/connectors etc.
+    - Make sure you are prepared for the audiovisual setup in your room with the correct dongles/connectors etc.
     - Check on availability/timing of breaks, lunch, or any other details that matter to you

 ### During the event